 Cloudiway’s mail archive migration solution helps businesses perform migrations through a simple SaaS interface.
 As a result, vault migrations require no additional software installation or overhead, and migrations can be performed securely and quickly.

 The Cloudiway platform is flexible enough to support all types of migration paths.
 However, this mini-guide focusses on migrating Google Vault archives.
-For more information about migration types (cutover vs. batch, please visit www.cloudiway.com/resources/ and download the mail migration whitepaper and the mail migration administration guide.
+For more information about migration types (cutover vs. staged), please visit our mail migration whitepaper.

 1.1.
 How does it work?